2015-16 Graduate Assistantships

 - Only students enrolled full time are eligible for Assistantships.
 If a student ceases to be enrolled full time during a semester, the tuition remission will be removed from the account and the student will be responsible for any resulting balance owed.

-- Students in the Accelerated Graduate Program (AGP) are not eligible for Assistantships.
+- Students in the Integrated Degree Program (IDP) are not eligible for Assistantships.

 - December 2014: Assistantship applications available for students